jbakse/site_builder/docs/sound/light_and_sound.md

 ## Light

 We see by detecting electromagnetic radiation that reaches our eyes.
 The information we gather by sight is only a small amount of the information present in the EM field.
-We can only see radiation with wave lengths from around 390nm to 700nm, that enters our pupil.
+We can only see radiation with wavelengths from around 390nm to 700nm that enters our pupil.
 We have limited ability to discern frequencies even in the visible range, and we can't detect light polarization.
 Well maybe we can, [a little](https://www.polarization.com/haidinger/haidinger.html).
+Even with these constraints, we are able to glean a highly detailed understanding of our surroundings.
+We are especially good at building a spacial understanding of our environment based based on light.

 ### Emissive Color